Share your favorite content through SharePlay on FaceTime

-In iOS 15.1 and iPadOS 15.1, Apple's adding an all-new feature to FaceTime.
-SharePlay, as its name suggests, lets you share video and audio content with those on the same chat.
+SharePlay is a unique feature that makes it possible to share video and audio content with those in the same FaceTime chat.
 Apple calls this "an entirely new way to have experiences with family and friends, no matter the distance."

-SharePlay, which was supposed to launch with the first version of iOS 15, has been slightly delayed and will arrive with the iOS 15.1 update, now expected before the end of 2021.
-When it does launch, it will be available on the best iPhones and iPads.

-Here's an initial look at the feature and how it will work on your mobile devices.
+The feature is available on the best iPhones and best iPads.
+Here's how the feature works on your mobile devices, including the iPhone 13.

 How to watch together with SharePlay

-With SharePlay, FaceTime users will be able to watch their favorite shows and TV shows together through supported apps.
-To get started, you either have to start a FaceTime session or be invited to one.
+With SharePlay, FaceTime users can watch their favorite shows and TV shows together through supported apps.
+To get started, you either have to create a FaceTime session or be invited to one.
 From there:

 - Go into the supported video app such as Apple TV.